-Five major "merger waves" have occurred in the United States.
+Five principal "merger waves" have occurred in the United States.
 The first was in the late 1800s, when consolidations occurred in the oil, steel, tobacco, and other basic industries.
 The second was in the 1920s, when the stock market boom helped financial promoters consolidate firms in a number of industries, including utilities, communications, and autos.
 The third was in the 1960s, when conglomerate mergers were the rage.
 The fourth occurred in the 1980s, when LBO firms and others began using junk bonds to finance all manner of acquisitions.
 The fifth, which involves strategic alliances designed to enable firms to compete better in the global economy, is in progress today.

-As can be seen from Table 25-1, some huge mergers have occurred in recent years.9 In general, recent mergers have been significantly different from those of the 1980s and 1990s.
-Most earlier mergers were financial transactions in which buyers sought companies that were selling at less than their true values as a result of incompetent or sluggish management.
-If a target company could be managed better, if redundant assets could be sold, and if operating and administrative costs could be cut, profits and stock prices would rise.
-In contrast, most recent mergers have been strategic in nature-companies are merging to gain economies of scale or scope and thus be better able to compete in the world economy.
+As can be seen from Table 21-1, some huge mergers have occurred in recent years.
+Most recent mergers have been strategic in nature-companies are merging to gain economies of scale or scope and thus be better able to compete in the world economy.
 Indeed, many recent mergers have involved companies in the financial, defense, media, computer, telecommunications, and health care industries, all of which are experiencing structural changes and intense competition.